radius-project/docs/docs/content/tutorials/tutorial-recipe/index.md

    ```

    {{< alert title="💡 Dev Recipes" color="info" >}}
    Dev environments are preloaded with [`dev` Recipes]({{< ref "/author-apps/recipes#use-community-dev-recipes" >}}), a set of Recipes that allow you to quickly get up and running with lightweight containerized infrastructure.
-In this quickstart, the dev Redis Recipe deploys a lightweight Redis container into your Kubernetes cluster.
+In This how-to guide, the dev Redis Recipe deploys a lightweight Redis container into your Kubernetes cluster.

    When a Recipe is named "default" it will be used by default when deploying resources when a Recipe is not specified.
    {{< /alert >}}